Lookingglass Folk sing folk music with a distinctly weird twist. Our

 horror with makefiles, shell scripts, and perl.

-In spite of the fact that two of us are songwriters, and best known (ok,
+In spite of the fact that both of us are songwriters, and best known (ok,

 only known) in the filk community, we're really old folkies at